whensuddenlygames/TheRending/pages/campaign_frame/overview.md

 Nearing the center, closer to the lush capital city, you’ll find more cultivated lands with small towns and cities.
 Here the bulk of the population can be found.

-**Astral Bridge:** Pala-Vivo in the West and Pala-Iluz in the East and Pala-Lum in the North.
 ### Lum - Valor
 Ruled by the soft spoken Lum.
 Pala-Lum consists of two major landmasses.
 On the Eastern side rests the capital city of Luminaire, nestled in the center of three smaller land masses connected by short isthmus'.
 To gain an audience with Lum followers must ascend the Steps of the Sun to reach the Shining Citadel.

 **Races:** Every race is welcome and is equally represented in the Land of the Sun.
 Seen as a Domain for trading and meetings, Pala-Lum is where the noble races send their dignitaries for monthly meetings, where they discuss trade offers, settle disputes, and share the will of their Solar.

-**Astral Bridge:** Pala-Lum is connected to two other Domains.
-Pala-Arbar and Pala-Scio.
 ### Scio - Codex
 Corrupted
 Pala-Scio is considered the Font of Knowledge.
 Every city boasts a public library, often specializing in a particular subject.
 This has turned into a soft rivalry where each city works to create the most grand and lavish library in the Reliquary.
 Some have even gone so far as to fill entire wings of the buildings with empty books, just to have an excuse to build new editions.